Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 For this challenge I used `Volatility 2.5` to extract information from the memory dump in an attempt to find the flag.

-One of the first things that I did within Volatility was to check the `imageinfo`, giving me a little bit of information on the operating system type and some basic hardware information from the system that took this dump.
+One of the first things that I did within Volatility was to check the `imageinfo`, giving me a little bit of information on the operating system type and some basic hardware information from the system that took this memory dump.

 ![image](https://user-images.githubusercontent.com/101006959/235036178-3f615c8e-4e99-472f-aade-20ab3cb0fe14.png)

 I used the profile `Win7SP0x64` for the rest of this challenge since it was the first suggested profile that Volatility gave me.
 From this we know that we are dealing with a Windows x64 system.

-The next thing I tried was running a filescan on the dump and using grep to look for the word `flag`.
+The next thing I tried was running a filescan on the memory dump and using grep to look for the word `flag`.
 However no files with that word came up, so I went back to the drawing board.

 After some trial and error and some dead ends, I eventually decided to try running strings on the dump and again using grep to look for the word `flag`.
 This had a large amount of results since the word flag is often used in programs and configuration files, however I noticed some interesting ips that ended in `/flag.jpg`.